rasmus842/flask-rest-api/README.md

 The dependencies to run the application are located in requirements.txt Install dependencies by running the following command in your command line:
-(packages: Flask, Flask-Restful, Flask-SQLAlchemy, requests)
+(packages: Flask, flask-restful, Flask-SQLAlchemy, requests)

     (.venv) $ pip install -r requirements.txt